aspose-words/Aspose.Words-API-References/english/net/aspose.words/range/fields/_index.md

 ---
 title: Range.Fields
 second_title: Aspose.Words for .NET API Reference
-description: Returns a Fields collection that represents all fields in the range.
+description: Returns a Fields collection that represents all fields in the range in C#
 type: docs
 weight: 20
 url: /net/aspose.words/range/fields/